-It can be helpful to include a simple line drawing to illustrate your fire precautions (Figure 12).
-This can also help you check your precautions as part of your ongoing review.
+It might be helpful to include a simple line drawing.
+This can also help you check your fire precautions as part of your ongoing review.

 Figure 12: Example of a line drawing showing general fire safety precautions

 The findings of your fire risk assessment will help you to develop your emergency plan, the instruction, information and training you need to provide, the co-operation and co-ordination arrangements you may need to have with other responsible people and the arrangements for maintenance and testing of the fire precautions.
 If you are required to record the significant findings of your fire risk assessment then these arrangements must also be recorded.